 Who is it for?

-We would recommend the Hoka Speedgoat 5s to someone who is familiar with Hoka road running shoes and wand to have a similar experience on the trails.
+We would recommend the HOKA Speedgoat 5 to someone who is familiar with HOKA road running shoes and wants to have a similar experience on the trails.
 We would also recommend them to someone who wants a no-nonsense shoe that they can rely on for daily off-road training.

 Useful Links